oracle-livelabs/partner-solutions/freeformseries1/optimizeconfig/optimizeconfig.md

 ## About

 There are certain considerations to optimize a FreeForm application.
-This lab will start the process of building to optimize some of such configurations, one of which was already done in the previous lab for **Period** dimension during the creation of the **Scratch** FreeForm application.
+This lab will start the process of building to optimize some such configurations, one of which was already done in the previous lab for **Period** dimension during the creation of the **Scratch** FreeForm application.
 In addition to understanding **Period** dimension configuration, you will also be uploading additional dimensions to pave the way for follow-on optimal configurations in the following workshop and labs.

 Estimated Lab Time: **10 minutes**

 ### Objectives

 In this lab, you will:
-* Adjust configurations of FreeForm application namely **Scratch** that you just created using the **Application Creation Wizard**.
+* Adjust configurations of FreeForm application namely **Scratch** that you created in the previous lab using **Application Creation Wizard**.
 * Add dimensions and members to the **Scratch** application using **Import Metadata** feature.
 * Understand an optimal configuration for **Period** dimension vis-a-vis **BSO** and **ASO** plan types.